High Tatras Slovakia Travel Guide

 Suitable for longer travels, offering kitchen facilities, laundry options, and a home-like atmosphere.

-Look for weekly or monthly discounts to lower your overall cost.
+Look for weekly or monthly discounts to lower your total cost.

-Extra room and seclusion compared to rooms in a hotel.
+Extra room and seclusion compared to hotel rooms.

-A historic landmark built in 1905, reflecting the golden age of Tatra tourism with elegant architecture.
+A historic landmark built in 1905, reflecting the period of greatness of Tatra tourism with elegant architecture.

 Another "grand dame" of Tatra lodgings, dating back to 1904, offering a blend of history and comfort.